navaro/qoraal-tictactoe/README.md

     super html {
         state html_head {
             /*
-             * Engine state machine commands are single-line,
+             * Engine Machine Language commands are single-line,
              * but multi-line text blocks are supported.
              * The closing bracket must be on the same line as the final text line.
              */